GRAND PRIZE $1,500

 HOW TO ENTER

 You may ask a HCU faculty member to formally serve as mentor for your essay.
 Some professors will require you to write the essay for class; if so, he or she will be designated as your mentor.
 These mentors will give you guidance and feedback on your work.
-You are not required to have a mentor, but the support will help.
-And if you win an award, your mentor will too!
+You are not required to have a mentor, but the support will help. - RESEARCH YOUR ARTIFACT AND WRITE THE ESSAY

 Write a 1,000 to 1,250-word essay on your chosen artifact or artwork.
 APA and MLA documentation styles are acceptable.
-Full essay guidelines are available online.
+NO AI GENERATED essays will be accepted.
+Full essay guidelines are available online. - IDENTIFY YOUR ESSAY BY H NUMBER AND NOT YOUR NAME

-To submit your essay, you must fill out this form to join the Museum Essay Contest Blackboard page.
+To submit your essay, you must join the Museum Essay Contest Canvas page here: https://forms.office.com/r/TUMqYxzcg1 - SEND TO THE APPROPRIATE CATEGORY FOR YOUR ARTIFACT

 NUMBER OF SUBMISSIONS/PAST SUBMISSIONS: Students may submit up to three essays.
-Essays that have won Honorable Mention awards in the past may be revised and edited and resubmitted for consideration again this contest year.
+Essays that have been previously submitted (and even won Honorable Mention awards in the past) may be revised and edited and resubmitted for consideration again this contest year.
 Essays that have previously won 1st, 2nd, or Grand Prizes cannot be submitted again.